 Business name availability

-You can check to see if a business name is available to register by using the check business name availability search or by commencing an application to register a business name in ASIC Connect.
+You can check to see if a business name may be available to register by using our 'Check business name availability' search.

-Select the 'Check name availability' button below to visit ASIC Connect.
-You need to select 'Check name availability' in the 'Search within' drop down box and enter your proposed name to see if it's available.
+Select the 'Search now' button below to visit ASIC Connect.
+You need to select 'Check business name availability' in the 'Search within' drop down box and enter your proposed name to see if it's available.

 For information on how to register a business name, visit 'Steps to register your business name'.